 The prize was awarded to six designs by national and internationally renowned architects.
 The jury – made up of seven architects, city planners and a representative from the competition organiser, Groß & Partner Grundstücksentwicklungsgesellschaft mbH – finally, after much deliberation, selected the Frankfurt architects CMA as the winner of the competition.

 “The concept of CMA convinced us because it is particularly well suited to ensemble ideas, which is especially important with regards to the residential area, Bockenheim and the apartments on the cultural campus.
-The differentiation of the pedestal area and the successful connection to the daycare centre were also rated very positively,” explains Jürgen Groß, Managing Director of Groß & amp.
-Second place in the competition was awarded to Frankfurt-based architecture agency, Schneider + Schumacher, whilst KSP Jürgen Engel Architekten, also from Frankfurt, took third place.
+The differentiation of the pedestal area and the successful connection to the daycare centre were also rated very positively,” explains Jürgen Groß, Managing Director of Groß & Partner.
+Second place in the competition was awarded to Frankfurt-based architecture office Schneider + Schumacher, whilst KSP Jürgen Engel Architekten, also from Frankfurt, took third place.